-Why study BA Economics with Marketing at Goldsmiths?
+Why study BA Economics with Marketing at Goldsmiths

-- This unique course combines a rigorous training in economic theory and applications with cutting-edge insights and techniques from marketing practice.
+- This unique course combines rigorous training in economic theory and applications with cutting-edge insights and techniques from marketing practice.

 - Our economics teaching is pluralist and interdisciplinary, so you'll be able to understand which tools are useful when tackling different problems in the real world.
 Our marketing teaching uses perspectives from psychology, sociology and management to keep you at the frontier of marketing practice.